SBSRA provides referee services for all El Segundo Adult 7v7 Soccer Leagues. These games are played at Campus El Segundo on Friday nights.

 - Match Reports are required for all Send Offs and serious injuries.
 Click here for additional information on Referee Report

-- Wear your SBSRA badge at these matches as the MB league is not affiliated with USSF.
+- Wear your SBSRA badge at these matches as the ES league is not affiliated with USSF.

 - Each team pays ($25) to the Referee on the field.
 The Referee is responsible for paying the Assignor fees of ($3) per match.